Boris Johnson threatens to raise case of U.S. diplomat's wife with White House - 41NBC News | WMGT-DT

 Dunn was on his motorcycle when he collided with a Volvo SUV traveling in the opposite direction, police said.

-A 42-year-old American woman is being treated as a suspect in the investigation, police said.
-Her name has not be released, nor has that of the U.S. diplomat.
+Anne Sacoolas, 42, is being treated as a suspect in the investigation, police said.

-It is not clear when exactly she departed the U.K., but police told NBC News that they were advised Sept.
+It is not clear when exactly Sacoolas departed the U.K., but police told NBC News that they were advised Sept.
 16 that the suspect had already left the country.

 Harry Dunn, 19, was killed in August when his motorcycle collided with a Volvo.Courtesy of the Dunn Family